tebl/C64-JoyKEY/documentation/building.md

 |                  | Nylon M3 screws                           |    (8)|        |

-*) When used with the faceplate, a bright LED will be needed to shine through the PCB.
-5mm flat top type LEDs will allow less space between the PCBs.
+*) These are components exclusively used by the underglow LEDs, these are there to light up the keycaps and serve no other function than looking cool.
+As noted below you'll need key switches with an opening for installing these, the Gateron brand switches I tested usually do.
+You'll need either 3mm LEDs, 2x3x4mm LEDs should also fit rather nicely.

-**) Replace with piece of wire if not installing Arduino Pro Micro on the board.
+**) Replace with piece of wire if not installing Arduino Pro Micro on the board, or you know you won't need the alternative autofire firmware at any point.

 ***) Breakable dual row pin headers can be used here, but I find it is nicer to use a 2x5 pin connector here instead.
 The easiest way to get a cable like this is to order a couple of 2x5 pin IDC cable (usually listed as *AVR* or *JTAG* cable) with sufficient length, cut off the end you don't need and then attach a female DB9 connector of the IDC variety.
 Pre-made cables have been observed on ebay, but have not seen any that are more than 20cm in length.

 ****) I've been using the cheaper Gateron clones and they work well for this type of use, you can use either the 3- or 5-pin variety.
 The green and blue switches are the ones that have a clicky sound, pick a different colour if that is not something you'd be interested in.
-Keycaps are usually listed as blank mechanical gaming MX-compatible keycaps.
+If you want LEDs below the keycaps, you need switches with a spot for those like the Gateron brands do.
+The keycaps you need are usually listed as *mechanical gaming MX-compatible keycaps*.

 ## 2.1 Adapters
 The necessity for adapters will depend on the type of systems that you have, so I've separated the BOM for those into separate joysticks.
 See document [adapters](https://github.com/tebl/C64-JoyKEY/blob/main/documentation/adapters.md) for a list of available and tested adapters, click on the ones you are interested in to get a BOM for those.